 Converting Procreate Artwork into Vector Artwork

-- To convert your (raster-based) Procreate artwork into vector artwork, you have two options.
+- To convert your (raster-based) Procreate artwork (including text) into vector artwork, you have two options.

 Using Vector Artwork in Procreate

 - Ok, so we’ve talked about how to take Procreate artwork and bring it into Illustrator, but how about the other way around?
 What if you have some vector doodles (like these ones for example), and you’d like to integrate them into your iPad lettering or iPad artwork?
 We already know they will become rasterized when we bring them into Procreate, but if you create artwork you never need scaled any larger than the artboard you’re using in Procreate, that’s perfectly fine.
 You have 2 options here, too.

 - #1: export each vector as a transparent png (any solid color).
 Next, import/airdrop it/them into your photos folder on your iPad.